 Christmas spritz cookies is a long-standing tradition in many households during the holiday season!
 These classic spritz cookies are buttery and soft, made with cream cheese and formed into all kinds of shapes using a spritz cookie press.

-If you love easy holiday baking ideas like Cranberry Bread and Gingerbread Cookies you need to try these easy spritz cookies.
+If you love easy holiday baking ideas like Cranberry Bread and Gingerbread Cookies or Sugar Cookies, you need to try these easy spritz cookies.
 Cozy up with a warm blanket, a tray of cookies, a glass of milk, and enjoy.

 These delicious cookies can be decorated with a simple glaze, sugar sprinkles, or holiday-themed sprinkles.
 Serve them to family and friends, bring them to cookie exchange parties, or gift them at Christmas time.